dezeraecox-utilities/dl-4-tsc/README.md

 ## Prerequisites

-All python packages needed are listed in [environment.yml](environment.yml) file.
+All required python packages are listed in the [environment.yml](environment.yml) file.
 It is recommended to use Conda for environment management, and a new conda environment containing all the dependencies can be created at the command line using:

 ```conda env create -f environment.yml```